nleaf/nleaf.github.io/data-centers.md

     your hardware in world-class facilities with 24x7x365 on-site support
 - template: subscribe-bar
   block: subbar
-  headline: Subscribe to receive the latest articles related to DRaaS
+  headline: Stay in the know on all things IT infrastructure
   cta: Subscribe Now
   subheadline: Stay in the know on all things IT infrastructure.
 - template: featured-service